Ujjwal0207/carebot-agent/README.md

 ```

-## Request Flow
+## 📋 Request Flow

+The complete request lifecycle from user input to response:

-1. The user sends a message from the browser UI using a WebSocket connection.
+1. **User sends a message** via Browser UI using WebSocket connection
-2. The FastAPI server receives the message and forwards it to the Agent Orchestrator.
+2. **FastAPI server** receives the message and forwards it to the Agent Orchestrator
-3. The Intent Router analyzes the user query and routes it to Safety, Care, or Planner mode.
+3. **Intent Router** classifies the query into Safety, Care, or Planner mode
-4. A RAG context is built using relevant long-term memory retrieved from the vector database.
+4. **RAG Context Builder** retrieves relevant long-term memory from the vector database
-5. The CareBot Agent generates a response using the LLM and the enriched context.
+5. **CareBot Agent** generates a response using the LLM with enriched context
-6. Important user information is extracted from the conversation and stored in long-term memory for future interactions.
+6. **Memory Extractor** identifies important information and stores it for future use

 ## Stateless vs Stateful Components